visageeee/alephone-sprintathon/README.md

 # Sprintathon

-**It’s a Marathon, but also a sprint!**
+**It's a Marathon, but also a sprint!**

 Sprintathon is a gameplay-focused fork of [Aleph One](https://github.com/Aleph-One-Marathon/alephone) that brings parkour movement, unrestricted mouselook, reloading, bullet time, and other highly subjective modernizations to the Marathon engine.

-It remains compatible with Marathon scenarios—but playing them as intended is another matter.
+It remains compatible with Marathon scenarios - but playing them as intended is another matter.

 Blasphemous features include **JUMPING, CROUCHING, SPRINTING, SLIDING, WALL-RUNNING, DODGE DIVES, RELOADING, BULLET TIME,** and even **SWIMMING ABOVE THE WATER SURFACE**.